 - The complexity of the Company related to the nature and conditions of its activities, as well as the impacts of external factors.

-- Any value judgment about the near-term future will be based on the most recent information.
+- Any judgments about the near-term future will be based on the most recent information.

-As mentioned in the factors to be considered in assessing the Company’s ability to continue as a going concern, shareholders and management will have to pay attention to the degree of difficulty or risks related to the business, such as portfolio risk, supply and payment capacity, and risk of indebtedness and departure of qualified personnel.
-To this factor, add the ability to cope with new laws or measures that may be taken by the Government related to the Company’s activities.
+As mentioned in the factors for assessing the Company’s ability to continue as a going concern, shareholders and managers will need to pay attention to the degree of difficulty or risk associated with the business, such as portfolio risk, supply, and payment capacity, debt risk, and outflow of qualified personnel.
+In addition, the capacity to face new laws or measures that the Government may take related to the Company’s activities.

-If, during the evaluation of the going concern assumption, there are facts or conditions that may raise doubts, these should be disclosed, based on the audit evidence obtained, in the financial statements, in order to draw the attention of the users of the financial statements so that they may evaluate the possibility that the Company may not be able to continue with its activities.
+If questionable facts or conditions exist during the assessment of the going concern assumption, these should be disclosed in the financial statements to alert the users thereof the possibility that the Company may not be able to continue with its activities, based on the audit evidence obtained.

-Today certain companies in Guatemala are at risk of continuing their activities due to the fact that the State declared a national emergency in the country and motivated the social isolation (quarantine) because of the COVID-19 pandemic.
-During this period the companies have had to comply and suspend their activities or operate in a limited way via teleworking.
+Today the Companies are at risk of continuing their activities due to COVID-19 and the social isolation (quarantine) it has caused.
+During this period, companies have had to comply and suspend their activities or operate limitedly via teleworking.

-The shareholders and managers of companies have a great challenge to restart and develop their activities, evaluating alternatives of entrepreneurship in order to generate economic benefits for the companies and their workers, complying with health and safety protocols.
+The shareholders and company managers face the great challenge of restarting and developing their activities, evaluating entrepreneurship alternatives to generate economic benefits for the companies and their workers while complying with health and safety protocols.